dotlang/language/doc/RFE.md

 But it's not totally confusing.
 What else can it be? struct?
 No. it has to start with `{`. binding decl?
 It appears on the right side of `=`.
 `x: (int->int)` x is a function that given an integer will return an integer.

+? - Instead of making it forbidden to send "current task" to other functions, design core functions so that user can only "query" for its internal data.
+`getCurrentTaskChildren`, `getCurrentTaskId`, ...